Museum of Asian Art, Kuala Lumpur: Collections

 The museum contains 7,500 artifacts including Indian sculptures, Chinese ceramics, Indonesian textiles, sacred masks from Orang Asli communities, Sawankhalok pottery from elephant figurines in Thailand, the museum also includes ceramics from Iran, Vietnam and Japan.
 The museum's art collection dates back 4,000 years of Malay and Asian history.
 The museum also has a collection of kendi, which are water containers used in Asia.
 The museum contains a collection of Kraak ware, as well as a statue of a Central Asian Foreigner, believed to be from the Sogdia Empire.

 The museum also contains archaeological finds from various beaches in Peninsular Malaysia as well as from Tioman Island.
 The museum contains one of the largest collections of kendi.
 In 1979, the museum organized an exhibition of native Malaysian crafts.
 In 2014, the museum presented an exhibition called "Seeking MH370" that included oil paintings and photographs by 16 artists including U-Wei Shaari and Abdullah Hamdan.

 Also in 2014, the museum presented the "Malaysia-Canada Interculture Exhibition: Indigenous Identities", featuring artifacts such as musical instruments, hats, textiles, tools and baskets from indigenous communities in Malaysia and Canada.
 In March 2017, the museum exhibited 54 fine art works by artist Faizal Sidik, the exhibition was called "Faizal Sidik: Catan Songket".
-In a October 2017 exhibition, the museum presented 14 works by two female artists Mahzurah Shaari and Marisa Ng, the works included acrylic and oil paintings.
+In an October 2017 exhibition, the museum presented 14 works by two female artists Mahzurah Shaari and Marisa Ng, the works included acrylic and oil paintings.
 In May 2019, an exhibition of works by Elias Yamani Ismail was shown at the museum, these works were made using bricolage techniques.